-- 1. A horse competing at a Women's Professional Rodeo Association approved rodeo, and/or World Finals that receives any medication which contains a forbidden substance is not eligible for competition unless all of the following requirements have been met: - a.
-The medication must be therapeutic and necessary for the diagnosis or treatment of an existing illness or

-- b.
-The horse must be withdrawn from competition for a period of not less than 24 hours after the medication is administered - c.
+- A horse competing at a Women's Professional Rodeo Association approved rodeo, and/or World Finals that receives any medication which contains a forbidden substance is not eligible for competition unless all of the following requirements have been met: - a.
+The medication must be therapeutic and necessary for the diagnosis or treatment of an existing illness or injury.
+Administration of a forbidden substance for non-therapeutic purposes is not allowed.
+Any Responsible Member who is uncertain about whether a particular purpose is considered to be therapeutic would be well advised to consult the United States Equestrian Federation Equine Drugs and Medications Program office. - b.
+The horse must be withdrawn from competition for a period of not less than 24 hours after the medication is administered.

+- c.
 The medication must be administered by a licensed veterinarian, or, if a veterinarian is unavailable, only by the Responsible Member pursuant to the advice and direction of a veterinarian. - 2.
 When any horse is subject to a sample collection under 18.2, the Responsible Member must file an Equine Medications and Prohibited Substances Report Form with the WPRA Office, as provided on the form, within seven (7) business days after a sample collection takes place if such horse has received any therapeutic administration of a forbidden substance permitted by 18.11.
 The Form will be considered received by the WPRA Office if received by email, fax, or U.S. Mail, postmarked within seven (7) business days following the date of the collection of the sample.
 The Equine Medications and Prohibited Substances Report Form must contain: - a.
 Identification of medication the amount, strength and mode of administration. - b.
 Date and time of administration. - c.
-Identification of horse, its name, age, sex, color and entry number.
+Identification of horse, its name, age, sex, color and entry number. - d.

-- d.
 Diagnosis and reason for administration. - e.
 Statement signed by licensed veterinarian prescribing, advising, or directing administration of medication. - f.
 The WPRA Office will record the date of receipt of each Equine Medications and Prohibited Substances Report Form. - 3.
-Responsible Members are only required to send in an Equine Medications and Prohibited Substances Report Form to the WPRA Office if a horse is actually tested and the horse has received therapeutic administration of a forbidden substance permitted by 18.11. - 4.
-In cases where a veterinarian documents that a horse is EIPH (bleeder) or is subject to tying up, and such horse receives Lasix or Dantrolene, Responsible Members may submit an Annual Lasix and Dantrolene Report Form to the WPRA Office on a yearly basis.
+Responsible Members are only required to send in an

+Equine Medications and Prohibited Substances Report Form to the WPRA Office if a horse is actually tested and the horse has received therapeutic administration of a forbidden substance permitted by 18.11.

+- 4. In cases where a veterinarian documents that a horse is EIPH (bleeder) or is subject to tying up, and such horse receives Lasix or Dantrolene, Responsible Members may submit an Annual Lasix and Dantrolene Report Form to the WPRA Office on a yearly basis.
 The WPRA Office will keep current Annual Lasix and Dantrolene Report Forms on record.
 Responsible Members should submit the Annual Lasix or Dantrolene Report Form to the WPRA Office on an annual basis, regardless as to whether a horse is actually tested. - 5.
 Where all the requirements of 18.11 have been fully complied with, the information contained in said Equine Medications and Prohibited Substances Report Form, the Annual Lasix and Dantrolene Report Form, and any other relevant evidence will be considered by the WPRA Equine Medications Committee, upon consultation with the United States Equestrian Federation Equine Drugs and Medications Program staff, in determining whether a rule violation was committed by any person(s) responsible or accountable for the condition of the horse under the provisions of this rule.